Detailed content of our market study

 3.1.
 The French express freight market is becoming increasingly concentrated

-The number of courier and express companies in France is steadily declining, from *,*** in **** to *,*** in ****, corresponding to a drop of around **%.
+The number of courier and express companies in France is falling steadily, from *,*** in **** to *,*** in ****, corresponding to a decline of around **.*%.

 number of establishments in the courier and express freight sector France, **** - ****, in number of establishments Source: ****